Close

 • School mode

 The watch doesn’t exactly belong to high-performing devices with limited RAM.
-But the interface is kid-friendly, and the watch is easy to use, putting this among suitable phones for 10-year-olds but also those twice as younger.
+But the interface is kid-friendly, and the watch is easy to use, putting this among suitable phones for 10-year-olds but also those twice as young.

 Real-time location tracking with GPS technology is reliable, and there’s a camera that allows snapping, recording, and sharing.
 The memory storage is 8 GB, which should be enough for most users.